RayHightower/RayHightower.com/_posts/2019-05-01-nvidia-jetson-nano-getting-started-and-avoiding-gotchas.markdown

 The Jetson Nano box includes the Nano and that's about it.
 Here are the additional items you'll need to get up and running.

-* SD card with at least least 64GB of storage capacity.
-I prefer the SanDisk Class 10 cards.
+* One micro-SD card with at least least 64GB of storage capacity.
+SanDisk Class 10 cards work well for me.
 * Power adapter.
-A micro-USB cable will work in a crunch and for less intensive tasks.
+A micro-USB cable will provide sufficient power for less intensive tasks.
 But for intensive tasks, you'll need a ((barrel connetor adapater)).
 The "why" behind this choice is given in the next section.
 * HDMI or DisplayPort cable.
 Or both, because the Nano is powerful enough to drive two monitors at once.
 * HDMI or DisplayPort monitor.
 * USB keyboard & mouse